Peeragogy/Peeragogy.github.io/landmarks.md

 ---
 ---
-Landmarks from the life of peeragogy {#landmarks-from-the-life-of-peeragogy .unnumbered}
+Landmarks from the life of peeragogy
 ====================================

 Feedback from two novice course organizers